joshgerdes/jekyll-uno/_posts/2020-02-29-First look at Universal Automation Desktop.md

 The toolset is quite intuitive a lot of below isn’t worth going into how do use it - as it seems to be easy to pick up but its always pleasant to have it documented and referable!
-In my examples below, we are going to create a Resource Group in Azure.
+In my example below, we are going to create a Resource Group in Azure.

 * TOC